UWM_Spread (1)-min

 SOW Misclassification: Is it Costing You?

-The growth of SOW engagements, tight labor conditions, and strong focus on cost control, has resulted in the increased occurrence of misclassified workers engaged through SOWs.
-When organizations tighten controls around traditional staff augmentation programs, hiring managers’ need for talent does not disappear, and the market price for labor does not decline.
-To combat the issue, hiring managers are forced to find other avenues to gain access to talent.
-Oftentimes, that avenue is the engagement of labor through service providers via a SOW, which often does not have the same controls as a staff augmentation/MSP program.
+When organizations tighten controls around traditional staff augmentation programs, hiring managers’ need for talent does not disappear and the market price for labor does not decline.
+Oftentimes, that avenue is the engagement of labor through service providers via an SOW, which often do not have the same controls in place as a staff augmentation managed service provider (MSP) program.
+Which, according to the Beeline study, can be expensive – with SOWs frequently listing rates 70% higher than the same roles via a managed contingent staffing program.

 Related Articles